I recently made some major interior design changes to my son’s bedroom, and want to share my best tips for home improvement.

 If you plan in advance, you’ll be much better prepared should an emergency occur.

 For example, if you need emergency AC repair, knowing exactly who you’re going to contact will help save both time and money.
+You can also use a resource such as a home warranty company to make repairs as needed.
+If you want to save energy on your heating bills, remember, window replacement is usually the best way for you to do that.

 Always ask the place you’re buying something from their suggestions for how to best handle “worst case scenarios” – before you actually buy anything.